What Are the Requirements for Guardianship in Florida?

 His children “retaliated” by petitioning the courts to declare him incapacitated, and an emergency temporary guardian was appointed in the interim.
 The court put together two different examining committees to evaluate Saadeh.
 Both committees unanimously found Saadeh legally competent.

-However, while the guardianship proceedings were going on, Saadeh’s children offered him the option of creating a trust, transferring all his earthly property to them.
+However, while the guardianship proceedings were going on, Saadeh’s children offered him the option of creating a trust and transferring all his earthly property to them.
 In exchange, they would terminate the guardianship proceedings they had initiated against him.

 Feeling backed into a corner, Saadeh agreed and signed the trust agreement.
 However, once his legal rights were reinstated, he challenged the validity of the trust he had signed, stating that because the temporary guardianship was still in force, he did not have the legal authority or capacity to execute the trust, rendering it void.